firesidefiction/firesidefiction.github.io/_drafts/Mexicanx-Scrapbook/Interview-Andrea-Chapela.md

 **Where did you grow up, and where do you live now?
 Where can we find you on social media?**

-I grew up in Mexico City but I'm living in Madrid, Spain with an artists fellowship from the Residencia de Estudiantes.
+I grew up in Mexico City, but I'm living in Madrid, Spain with an artists fellowship from the Residencia de Estudiantes.
 My social media is [@AndreaChapel on Twitter](https://www.twitter.com/AndreaChapel) and [my facebook page](https://www.facebook.com/andrea.chapela.5/).

 **What kind of creative work do you do?**